nformant1/DogecoinAPI/README.md

 # :dark_sunglasses: See the results

-If you want to see the APIs "live" use this link: http://easypeasy.eastus.cloudapp.azure.com:8080/web/
+If you want to see the API "live" use this link: http://easypeasy.eastus.cloudapp.azure.com:8080/web/

 # :flying_saucer: Misc